WillJacques/Rocket-Elevator-Foundation/README.md

 getContent method is in streamer.rb file and streamer.rb is in lib/elevator_media folder.

-tu run test : bundle exec rspec --format documentation.
+to run test : bundle exec rspec --format documentation.

 Contains all code for Consolidation Week in Odyssey :